-Whether you’re dealing with audio issues, need to fix bad Pixel 3 battery life or the phone is frozen, this is a great place to start.
-We’ll help you with multiple issues and offer tips to fix them along with improving your overall phone experience.
+Whether you’re dealing with audio issues, phone call problems, performance issues, a laggy camera, need to fix bad Pixel 3 battery life or the phone is frozen, this is a great place to start.
+We’ll help you with multiple issues along with improving your overall experience each day.

-So far, early Pixel 3 and 3 XL problems we’re hearing about include freezing, random reboots or crashes, Bluetooth (again) issues, charging problems, fingerprint scanner issues, audio recording, the camera not saving photos and other camera problems, RAM or memory issues and more.
+However, we continue to hear about freezing issues, random reboots or crashes, Bluetooth (again), charging problems, fingerprint scanner issues, audio recording, the camera not saving photos and other camera problems, RAM or memory issues and poor battery life even after Android 10.
 Keep in mind that these are small and isolated incidents.
 Don’t let this list sway you away from an otherwise excellent Android phone.

 How to Fix Pixel 3 XL Apps That Aren’t Fullscreen